raphlev/REACT01-Modern-Full-Stack-Dev/basics/README.md

 Without input file, it will compile all *.tsc of dir & subdirectories where tsconfig.json is stored --> tsc
 --> tsc --watch // tsc -w

+WEBPACK

+npm init -y
+npm install --save-dev webpack
+//create a src directory , and in it, create a file named index.js.
+For the contents of that file, write let a = 2; let b = 5; let c = a * b; alert(c);
+npx webpack

+npx webpack init
+npm run start

+npm i -g webpack webpack-cli
+webpack init
+npm run start

+npm install --save-dev typescript ts-loader
+//Next, we need to initialize a TypeScript project, and you know how to do that already, but remember, with TypeScript installed
+//in the project, we’ll need to use npx: npx tsc -init